-How much is the Charles Dickens 2 pound coin worth?
+How much is it worth?

 Ian Rank-Broadley FRBS

 Writing upside down: SOMETHING WILL TURN UP

-|On the Obverse (heads) side of the coin, there are small raised dots around the edge of the silver coloured section of the coin.
-On some coins these dots may be offset, so, for example they may appear away from the edge above the Queens head and be very close the the edge or missing from the opposite side (below the Queens neck).
+On some Charles Dickens £2 coins these dots may be offset, so for example - they may appear away from the edge above the Queens head and be very close the the edge or missing from the opposite side (below the Queens neck).

 This is common on all two pound coins minted before 2015 and is not considered a minting error.